bensternthal/GBBO-Fantasy/README.md

 ### Showstopper Challenge

 ### Star Baker

-## Semi Final Scoring
+* +2 points for star baker.
+* +4 points if your captain gets star baker.

 ## Final
+* +2 points for winning.
+* +5 points if captain wins.

 ## Potpourri Scoring

-1. +1 point if contstant throws something on the floor.
+* +1 point if contstant throws something on the floor.
-2. +1/2 point for sexual innuendo that makes a Paul or Prue uncomfortable.
+* +1/2 point for sexual innuendo that makes a Paul or Prue uncomfortable.
-3. +2 points for a handshake from Paul Hollywood.
+* +2 points for a handshake from Paul Hollywood.
-4. -1 point if contestant cries from a failure.
+* -1 point if contestant cries from a failure.
-4. +1 point if contestant cries from a success.
+* +1 point if contestant cries from a success.
-5. -1 point if contestant forgets a major ingredient.
+* -1 point if contestant forgets a major ingredient.
-6. -2 points if contestant forgets to turn on the oven.
+* -2 points if contestant forgets to turn on the oven.